 SHIP HEALTHCARE logo

-The Group nurtures “autonomous human resources” based on the “SHIP” philosophy.
+The Group nurtures “autonomous human resources” based on “SHIP” Philosophy.
 We aim to create an environment where each employee respects others and collaborates to maximize their potential.
-Specifically, we focus on the following aspects to promote the success of diverse talent as “SHIP” Philosophy: Sincere, Humanity, Innovation, and Partnership, this philosophy reflects our founding values and is deeply ingrained in our corporate culture and name.
+Specifically, we focus on the following aspects to promote the success of diverse talent as “SHIP” Philosophy: Sincere, Humanity, Innovation, and PartnerSHIP, this Philosophy reflects our founding values and is deeply ingrained in our corporate culture and name.

 Shaping the Future of Talent